Place-it-R1: Unlocking Environment-aware Reasoning Potential of MLLM for Video Object Insertion: Place-it-R1 Framework

-Our framework employs Qwen-VL 2.5~\citep{bai2025qwen2} as the thinking brain to process multi-modal inputs including system prompts, user instructions, reference object images, and background video frames for video object insertion.
-As shown in Fig.~\ref{fig:Overall}, thinking proceeds in two steps: (1) hierarchical reasoning and (2) automatic trajectory generation.
+Our framework employs an MLLM to process multi-modal inputs including system prompts, user instructions, reference object images, and background video frames for video object insertion.
+As shown in Fig.~\ref{fig:Overall}, this process proceeds in two steps: (1) hierarchical reasoning and (2) automatic trajectory generation.